Quantcast

-We at Mommy Labs love hoarding junk and then upcycling them into something artful.
 From disposable glasses to dozens of cardboard boxes, from the tags on new dresses to fabric scraps – there’re very few things that can find their way to trash under our scanner eyes!

-I’m beyond delighted to share my daughter – Pari’s – handmade Christmas trees with all you wonderful readers of hands on: as we grow! [smiles]
+I’m beyond delighted to share my daughter – Pari’s – handmade Christmas trees with all you wonderful readers of hands on: as we grow! (smiles)

 For these Christmas trees too, Pari sorted through our chest of drawers where we stash our junk and brought out a tall paper glass.
 She wanted one more – for her friend to make; but we only had one tall glass like that.
 I remembered the used birthday party hats that I had saved from last year.